zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 Select the required shutdown type and click the Stop or Restart button, depending on the action chosen.

-## **STEP 8:** Delete MySQL DB System
+## **STEP 8:** Delete MySQL Database System

-Deleting a DB System permanently deletes it.
-Any manual backups associated with the deleted DB System are retained for their retention periods.
-Automatic backups are deleted with the DB System.
+Deleting a Database System permanently deletes it.
+Any manual backups associated with the deleted Database System are retained for their retention periods.
+Automatic backups are deleted with the Database System.

-Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **DB Systems**.
+Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **Database Systems**.
 ![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-dbsys.png " ")

-List DB Systems
+List Database Systems
 ![MDS](./images/04mysql02_06.png " ")
 Choose  **MDS_Sandbox** Compartment

-Click **MDS_DB** to open the DB System details page
+Click **MDS_DB** to open the Database System details page
 ![MDS](./images/04mysql07.png " ")

 Click on "More Actions" drop down list and select **Delete**